alfred-nutile-inc/incomings-client/readme.md

-# Laravel and Non-Laravel Library To Connect to Incomings Service
+# Laravel and Non-Laravel Library To Connect to Incomings.io Service

 ![logo](https://dl.dropboxusercontent.com/s/fz0zwwsxawlyj8t/logo_wide.jpeg?dl=0)

 Sign up for the service https://incomings.io

-Then setup and start watching your processes come in.
+Then setup and start watching your processes come in one place instead of 5+

-More docs soon...
+Docs below and at https://incomings.io/help

 ## Install